kaakaww/workshop-graphql-testing/README.md

-# Workshop Cheat Sheet: Automated GraphQL Security Testing
+# Workshop Guidebook: Automated GraphQL Security Testing

-This workshop shows you how to scan a GraphQL application with StackHawk.
-You also learn how to automate scanning on code push with GitHub Actions.
+This workshop shows you how to scan a GraphQL application with StackHawk, and automate that scan in GitHub Actions.

 You can find the slide deck for this workshop [here](https://docs.google.com/presentation/d/1OqDYWux-dAwmzfDx4DbfnnnGfIBJiwYIG88zTD5b8YM/edit?usp=sharing).